zacniewski/Merging-pdfs/README.md

   * To run a script simply type:  `python3 pdf_merger.py` (or `python pdf_merger.py` depending on your OS),

-  * Final content of working directory:
+  * Final content of the working directory:
     ![mp2](screenshots/mp2.png)

   * Interpretation of the final content: